How to calculate retention rate for employees (with examples)

 Strategy 2: Establishing a values-based culture

 Culture should not be overlooked.
 Managers should regularly meet with workers to discuss goals.
 Ownership should offer employee development programs and educational opportunities so employees can improve themselves.
-These programs suggest that employees are valued.
+These programs signal that employees are valued.

 Developing a mission and vision statement is a great way to communicate company values to your employees.
 Having employees collaborate on an employee handbook is another way to do this.
 Some companies also do a monthly newsletter or have company team meetings to keep everyone in the loop on what’s going on.
 Transparency is an important value to job seekers.